Emi14/SIIT_In-class-work/README.md

-# SII_In-class-work
+# SIIT_In-class-work

-Repository containing the in class work done during the SII Java course
+Repository containing the in class work done during the SIIT Java course